Brookside Care Center expected to "break even" next year, despite $2 million loss in revenue this year

 “We went back to Unidyne and … negotiated on the labor and maybe closing down some of the kitchen,” Capito said.
 “So, we are not funding some of their positions.
 They felt comfortable to still provide services and the quality of the food was coming in with that reduction for 2023.
 And, (the reduction) is really in labor.”

-The Finance Committee unanimously approved the reduction, however, members were concerned about how the center would produce revenue given steep losses in multiple years.
+The Finance Committee unanimously approved the reduction, however, members were concerned about how the center would stabilize, let alone produce revenue, given steep losses in multiple years.

 “Where’s the break even?
 How many beds would we have to fill to at least maintain a balance between a deficit and profit?” asked Supervisor William Grady.